Also in Community Involvement Sub menu

 - Delivering talks, presentations and workshops for community groups and educational establishments on topics related to waste, the environment and sustainability

-- Promoting the availability of grant funding designed to help Leicestershire communities to undertake projects which minimise waste and / or which protect or improve the environment.
+- Promoting the availability of grant funding to help Leicestershire communities to undertake projects which minimise waste and / or which protect or improve the environment.
 Environmental Action Volunteers can also lend advice and support to such projects

 Providing practical support